Your money and benefits during an ESA reconsideration

 You won't get any ESA payments while you're asking for a mandatory reconsideration if you were told you couldn't get ESA because:

 - you didn't score enough points at your medical

 - you didn't go to your medical

-- you didn't return the ESA50 form
+- you didn't return the capability for work questionnaire (ESA50 form)

 If you get support for mortgage interest (SMI), your SMI payments will stop while you ask for a mandatory reconsideration.

 If you don't get any ESA payments during the reconsideration, you might be able to get other money to help with your living costs.